mongodb/mongo-php-library/src/Builder/architecture.md

 We rely on the server will reject the query if the expression is not of the expected type.

+### Field Path

+FieldPath satisfies any types (implements resolvesToAny interface) because we don't know the type of the field.
+Create a FieldPathInterface for encoding needs.

-## Query & Filter
+## Query & Field Query

 The `query` are used in a `$match`, `$geoNear` or `$graphLookup` stages and `$elemMatch` operator.
-The `filter` are used compose query.
+The `fieldQuery` are used compose query.
 A query is a map of field name to filter and/or a list of other queries.

 Queries can be created with `$and`, `$or`, `$nor`, `$jsonSchema`, `$text`, `$comment` operators or with the `QueryObject` class when composed with filter.